Design principles

 • Do not use “last update” date in documents or headers for metadata.

-Open Terms Archive data should not need to be trusted by users more than the services it enables assessing.
+Open Terms Archive maintainers should not need to be trusted by users more than the services it enables assessing.

 Cases

-• A server can go down and miss updates.
+• A server can encounter technical problems and miss updates.

 Examples of consequential choices